channable/alfred-margaret/README.md

-# Alfred-Margaret
+# Alfred–Margaret

-Alfred-Margaret is a fast implementation of the Aho-Corasick string searching algorithm in Haskell.
+Alfred–Margaret is a fast implementation of the Aho–Corasick string searching algorithm in Haskell.
 It powers many string-related operations in [Channable][channable].

 The library is designed to work with the [`text`][text] package.
 It matches directly on the internal UTF-16 representation of `Text` for efficiency.
-See the [announcement blog post][blog-post] for a deeper dive into Aho-Corasick, and the optimizations that make this library fast.
+See the [announcement blog post][blog-post] for a deeper dive into Aho–Corasick, and the optimizations that make this library fast.

-Alfred-Margaret is named after Alfred Aho and Margaret Corasick.
+Alfred–Margaret is named after Alfred Aho and Margaret Corasick.

 ## Performance

-Running time to count all matches, in a real-world data set, comparing [a Java implementation][hankcs] and [a Rust implementation][burntsushi] against Alfred-Margaret, and against memcopy to establish a lower bound:
+Running time to count all matches, in a real-world data set, comparing [a Java implementation][hankcs] and [a Rust implementation][burntsushi] against Alfred–Margaret, and against memcopy to establish a lower bound:

 <p align="center">
 <img
-  title="Graph that shows that Alfred-Margaret is fast." src="performance.png" width="80%"
+  title="Graph that shows that Alfred–Margaret is fast." src="performance.png"
+  width="80%"
 >